The Foolproof Guide for a Ladakh Motorcycle Tour.

 In fact, I know people who have been to Ladakh on scooters.
 It’s not a “Royal Enfield only” zone or an “ADV only zone.”

 Even if you have a 100cc commuter, you can go take it to Ladakh.
 The only problem?
-Your ride will be slow and less cosy than others going on bigger touring bikes.
+Your ride will be slow and less cozy than others riding to Ladakh on a touring bike.

 Whichever bike you take, make sure it is regularly maintained and perform a few necessary checks and make it Ladakh ready.